 Here are a few recommendations specific to the BCT in Arizona:

 The Black Canyon Trail is a mountain bike route with lots of rocks and bumps.
 I highly recommend doing this on a full-suspension mountain bike or a hardtail at the least.

 It would be very uncomfortable/miserable on a fully rigid bike.

 Opt for wider tires like 2.4’s-2.6’s.
 There are some sandy stretches and wider tires will be more comfortable on the many (many) rocky sections.

 You’ll be riding through the desert and there are lots of sharp, pointy things.
 Tubeless tires are a must.

-We encountered some really strong winds on our second day and I was super glad to have my Patagonia Houdini jacket.
+We encountered some really strong winds on our second day and I was super glad to have my Patagonia Houdini jacket (men’s).
 It’s very lightweight (only 3.2 oz) and packs down small, so it’s kind of a no-brainer.

-Looking for more overnight bikepacking adventures?
-Check out these similar trips:
+Looking for more two-wheeled adventures in Arizona?
+Check out these blog posts:

 What questions do you still have about bikepacking the Black Canyon Trail in Arizona?
 Does this sound like a trip you’d be into?
 Have you completed it already?
 Let us know in the comments!